varunaswal/react-vis-force/docs/ForceGraph.md

 ### updateSimulation(simulation, options)
 A function to use as an alternative to [`forceUtils.updateSimulation`](https://github.com/uber/react-vis-force/blob/master/src/utils/d3-force.js#L262-L277) for updating a simulation given data and options.

-### labelAttr
+### nodeLabelAttr
 The attribute on each `node` to use as the label when rendering labels.
+Is set to `id` by default.

+### linkLabelAttr
+The attribute on each `node` to use as the label when rendering labels.
+Is set to `value` by default

 ### labelOffset
 An object with `{ x(node) {}, y(node) {} }` to calculate the position offset to place each label at.

-### showLabels
+### showNodeLabels
-Force show all of the labels.
+Force show all of the node labels.
 You can also show individual labels with `<ForceGraphNode showLabel />`.

+### showLinkLabels
+Force show all of the link labels.
+You can also show individual labels with `<ForceGraphLink showLabel />`.